-A summary of goodwill allocation and carrying value is presented below:
+A summary of Goodwill allocation and carrying value is presented below:

-Particulars 31 March 2021 31 March 20
+Particulars 31 March 2022 31 March 2021

-D2h CGU - 45,288
+D2h CGU - -

-D2h Infra CGU 223,796 236,404
+D2h Infra CGU 62,115 223,796

-Total 223,796 281,692
+Total 62,115 223,796

-Impairment testing of the goodwill (allocated to the D2H CGU) is being performed at each balance sheet date.
+Impairment testing of the Goodwill (allocated to the D2H CGU) is being performed at each balance sheet date.
 The recoverable amount of cash generating unit is determined based on the higher of value-in-use and fair value less cost to sell.
 Value in use is determined basis cash flow projections which is being prepared taking in to account past experience and represent the management's best estimate about future developments.
 Cash flow projections based on financial budgets are approved by management.
 Key assumptions on which the management has based its determination of recoverable amount include estimated long-term growth rates, weighted average cost of capital and estimated operating margins.
 The impairment loss, if any, determined as a result of the assessment is first applied to the carrying value of Goodwill allocated to D2H CGU and then to the other intangible assets consisting in the CGU in accordance with the manner prescribed in Ind AS 36.
-Based on above, at the current reporting date, an impairment loss amounting to ₹ 77,981 lacs (previous year ₹ 191,550 lacs) has been adjusted against the carrying value of goodwill and balance was adjusted against another intangible asset having infinite life namely trademark/brand in the manner prescribed in Ind AS 36.
+Based on above, at the current reporting date, an impairment loss amounting to Rs.
+2,33,457 lacs (previous year Rs.
+77,981 lacs) has been determined in respect of D2H CGU.
+Out of the total provision for impairment, Rs.
+1,61,687 lacs (previous year Rs.
+57,897 lacs) has been adjusted against the carrying value of goodwill and balance was adjusted against another intangible asset having infinite life namely trademark/brand in the manner prescribed in Ind AS 36.